CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-You can now see the operation **removing** an item at specified index.
+You can now see the operation **removing** an item at the specified index.
 It is considerably more complicated than adding:

 ```cs
 /// <summary>Removes and returns element on the specified index